youngfish42/Awesome-FL/README.md

 - *2022/07/28 -  Add a list of top-tier conferences papers and add IJCAI,SIGIR,SIGMOD,ICDE,WWW,SIGCOMM.INFOCOM,WWW papers*
 - *2022/07/27 -  add some ECCV 2022 papers*
 - *2022/07/22 -  add CVPR 2022 and MM 2020,2021 papers*
-- *2022/07/21 - give TL;DR and interpret information of papers.
+- *2022/07/21 - give TL;DR and interpret information(解读) of papers.
 And add KDD 2022 papers*
 - *2022/07/15 - give a list of papers in the field of federated learning in top NLP/Secure conferences.
 And add ICML 2022 papers*
 - *2022/07/14 - give a list of papers in the field of federated learning in top ML/CV/AI/DM conferences from  [innovation-cat](https://github.com/innovation-cat)‘s’    [Awesome-Federated-Machine-Learning](https://github.com/innovation-cat/Awesome-Federated-Machine-Learning) and find :fire:  papers(code is available & stars >= 100)*
 - *2022/07/12 - added information about the last commit time of the federated learning open source framework (can be used to determine the maintenance of the code base)*